adammwilson/SpatialAnalysisTutorials/SDM_intro/SDM.md

 In this session we will:

- 1. Process some raster environmental data
+ 1. Download species data from the Map of Life
- 2. Process occurrence data from various sources
+ 2. Pre-process environmental data
- 3. Fit a Bayesian species distribution model using the observations and environmental data
+ 3. Fit a generalized linear model to estimate the species distribution
- 4. Predict across the landscape and write the results to disk as a geotif (for use in GIS, etc.)
+ 4. Predict across the landscape and write the results to disk (for use in GIS, etc.)

 ## Starting R on Omega